Open to new roles

 Power and Simplicity in Balance

-Years of iterative engagement — reflecting depth of trust and complexity delivered
+Iterative engagement reflecting depth of trust and complexity delivered.

-Client satisfaction and decision-making confidence across both personas
+Client satisfaction and decision-making confidence across both user types.

 Reflection